 Wade said to JJ, “I’ve noticed since the pandemic hit us that there are two types of people.
 The first group is those who just kind of shut down and decide to wait it out till it’s all over.
 Then there is this other group that keeps expanding exponentially.
 Our company (Bioptimizers) has been that way largely because my partner Matt and said, okay, this is what it is.
 Let’s keep going–keep moving.”

 JJ agreed with Wade’s mindset: “Businesses have cycles of spring, summer, fall, and winter.
 We knew winter was coming.
 We were already planning for it over at Mindshare.
 We knew it was coming.
 We didn’t know a pandemic was coming.
 But we knew winter was coming because it’s predictable.
 Winter has to come.
 But then you have spring…look at all this and go, alright, what are the opportunities here?
 Where can I be of service to people who are hurting?”

 JJ Wrestles with Her Mindset While Writing Warrior Moms – a Book Clearly Out of Her Comfort Zone

 In the book Warrior Mom: Seven Secrets to Bold, Brave Resilience, JJ illustrates through a tragic story how caregivers of all stripes can be strong, positive leaders for their families.
 The tale she uses is her own–a sad accident her son fell into by accident.
 The book explores what JJ did as a mom/caregiver at that moment.

 JJ was able to tap into her “warrior spirit” and fight for her son’s life when many would have crumbled in despair.
-This remarkable book is a good fit right now for anyone–parent or not–who struggles with these challenging times of coronavirus and economic hardship.
+This remarkable book is a good fit right now for anyone–parent or not–who struggles with these challenging times of economic hardship.